Back to overview

 Does your firm run a vacation scheme?

-We run two, two-week schemes during the summer, which typically take place at the end of June and July.
+We run two, two-week schemes during the summer, which typically take place at the end of June through to the middle of July.
 The schemes are held in person at each of our UK offices and we see around 50 candidates across the four-week period.
 At Trowers, participation in our vacation schemes is firm wide, meaning that everyone gets involved and makes a real effort to make themselves as available as possible during this time.
 The vacation scheme supervisors really value the importance of the scheme, often because they once completed it themselves.

 How important is your vacation scheme as part of the recruitment process?